GulayBenguUlukaya/BiNGS-Bulk-RNA-seq-pipeline/README.md

 ✋ Option 1: CodeServer OnDemand - Recommendation and demo for starting out

-When starting a session, specify premium queue, 10 cores (n), 64 Gb memory, at least 4 hrs.
+When starting a session, specify premium queue, 10 cores (n), 64 Gb memory, 4 hrs.

 For scripts other than A1, a much smaller amount of resources would suffice. (e.g. 2 cores, 6 Gb)

+Make a directory for your project and cd into it through terminal.
+Then run the git clone line (shown below).

      [ulukag01@lc06e36 BiNGS]$ mkdir ./rna_seq_pipeline_test